Petrovic8684/GrgaImageFormat/README.md

 ### Example Workflow

-1. Encode image data (raw or compressed).
-2. Save in `.grga` format.
+1. Convert any `.png` or `.jpeg` image to `.grga` using the GrgaConverter.
-3. Load and view in GRGA Image Viewer.
+2. Load and view in GrgaViewer.

 ## Installation